jewelsofthought/neshama/site/posts/qkab/energy.md

 What if we look at _chashmal_ as the full electro-magnetic spectrum and beyond?

+> _Chashmal_ is the vivifying force of creation
+> _Chashmal_ is the information bearer of creation

+When we feel something&mdash;that is _chashmal_.
+But it can only be detected/experienced as secondary effects.
+That is by its effect upon something that is already manifest.

+The power is always flowing through the system&mdash;even if we only experience it as discreet, with a gap between each pulsation.
+It does not cease, but when it is in "negative" space, we cannot experience it, except as a lack/no-thing.
+It is how that power is used i.e. regulated and constrained, that determines the information that is transmitted and received.

+> The only thing that can contain everything is nothing.

+> The more information carried in the system, the greater is its complexity, and the higher are its energy requirements.

 ## Water

 > Water as communication medium.
 So is Chashmal!